Swedish International Agricultural Network Initiative: History

-Vision/Goal

-SIANI's vision is to promote knowledge-sharing, dialogue and collaboration to advance sustainable agriculture for food security, improved nutrition and the eradication of hunger.

-Governing Body
+Governing body

 Steering Committee

 The SIANI Steering Committee is responsible for the strategic development of the SIANI network, making the major decisions concerning SIANI's general objectives, planning and program, and on issues of major importance regarding the organization, finances, administration and information activities.

 The SIANI board is made up of a minimum of five and a maximum of ten members who must collectively comprise a broad and varied experience and expertise in aspects of international agricultural development.
 The Swedish Development Cooperation Agency (Sida), the Stockholm Environment Institute (SEI) and the Swedish University of Agricultural Sciences (SLU) are permanent members and can participate in debates, comment, and ask questions, but have no right to vote when decisions are made, with the exception of cases where full consensus is required.

 Executive Body - The Secretariat

 The responsibility for the day-to-day functioning and financial management of SIANI as well as developing, coordinating and stimulating the network is carried out by the SIANI Secretariat.
 The secretariat is hosted by the Headquarters of the Stockholm Environment Institute in Stockholm.